MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-microsoft-teams-app.md

 ## Increase Power BI app adoption in Teams

-Your organization can make it easier for everyone to find and use data by installing and pinning (it's optional but we recommend it) the Power BI app for Teams.
+Your organization can make it easier for everyone to find and use data by installing and pinning the Power BI app for Teams for users.
+Pinning is optional but recommended.

 Are you a leader in your organization?
 You can encourage individuals and teams to use the Power BI app in Teams by installing it for themselves.
-Read the [Guide to enabling your organization to use Power BI in Microsoft Teams](https://powerbi.microsoft.com/blog/guide-to-enabling-your-organization-to-use-power-bi-in-microsoft-teams/) to learn about the options for broad and targeted roll-out and decide what’s right for your organization.
+Read the [Guide to enabling your organization to use Power BI in Microsoft Teams](https://powerbi.microsoft.com/blog/guide-to-enabling-your-organization-to-use-power-bi-in-microsoft-teams/) to learn about the options for broad and targeted rollout and decide what’s right for your organization.

 ### Install the Power BI app for Teams automatically

 Are you a Power BI admin or a Teams admin?
 By default, the Power BI app for Teams is installed automatically in some circumstances.
 See [Install the Power BI app for Teams automatically](../admin/service-admin-portal-export-sharing.md#install-the-power-bi-app-for-teams-automatically) for details.
 To encourage the users in your organization to use the app more regularly, pin the app proactively in Teams through an app setup policy.
 It's useful to include Power BI as a pinned app, so users in Teams can easily find and use data.
-After November 1, 2021, Power BI app's installation occurs automatically for users who visit the Power BI service and meet the criteria.
+After November 1, 2021, installation occurs automatically for users who visit the Power BI service and meet the criteria.

 Power BI end users might see a notification in the Power BI service notification pane that says the Microsoft Teams app was automatically installed.